dalmia/Deep-Learning-Book-Chapter-Summaries/README.md

 # Deep-Learning-Book-Chapter-Summaries
-This repository provides a summary for each chapter of the Deep Learning [book](http://deeplearningbook.org) by Ian Goodfellow and Yoshua Bengio and Aaron Courville and attempts to reproduce some of the results shown.
+This repository provides a summary for each chapter of the Deep Learning [book](http://deeplearningbook.org) by Ian Goodfellow, Yoshua Bengio and Aaron Courville and attempts to explain some of the concepts in greater detail.

 ## Chapters